 This tech could make experiences feel more immersive than before, without having to give up on controllers entirely (see: Oculus’ haptic gloves).

 - We've listed the best PlayStation VR games out today

-As we've mentioned, PlayStation VR hasn't met Sony's sales expectations.
-Two million is nothing to sneeze at compared to the high-end VR headset competition, but Sony had expected the entire VR market to grow.
+PlayStation VR hasn't met Sony's sales expectations, but its sales are nothing to sneeze at compared to the high-end VR headset competition, but Sony had expected the entire VR market to grow.